dfc-efficiency/portfolio_optimizer_api_doc/source/index.html.md

 }
 ```

-This endpoint creates a user.
+This endpoint creates a user with the specified role ID.

 ### HTTP Request